Judith Slaying Holofernes (Artemisia Gentileschi, Naples)

 Judith Slaying Holofernes is a painting by the Italian early Baroque artist Artemisia Gentileschi, completed in 1612–13 and now at the Museo Capodimonte, Naples, Italy.

 The picture is considered one of her iconic works.
 The canvas shows Judith beheading Holofernes.
 The subject takes an episode from the deuterocanonical Book of Judith in the Old Testament, which recounts the assassination of the Assyrian general Holofernes by the Israelite heroine Judith.
 The painting shows the moment when Judith, helped by her maidservant Abra, beheads the general after he has fallen asleep in a drunken stupor.
+The composition places Judith on the right side of the canvas, actively restraining Holofernes while performing the beheading, while Abra assists from behind by holding the figure in place.
+The scene is tightly structured and emphasizes physical immediacy through close spatial framing.
+Gentileschi employs strong chiaroscuro, with dramatic contrasts between light and shadow that highlight the figures and intensify the sense of action.
+The lighting draws attention to the movement and effort involved in the scene, while the surrounding darkness focuses attention on the central figures and the violent act being depicted.
 She painted a second version (now in the Uffizi, Florence) somewhere between 1613 and 1621.

 Early feminist critics interpreted the painting as a form of visual revenge following Gentileschi's rape by Agostino Tassi in 1611; similarly many other art historians see the painting in the context of her achievement in portraying strong women.

+Interpretation and gender representation

+The figure of Judith has been widely interpreted in art history as a symbol of female agency and strength, particularly in relation to Artemisia Gentileschi’s depiction of the subject.
+Judith, a biblical figure who kills Holofernes to save her city, is often associated with themes of courage and decisive action.
+In Gentileschi’s version, scholars such as Mary Garrard argue that the composition emphasizes Judith’s active physical role in the violence of the scene, distinguishing it from earlier depictions by male artists such as Caravaggio, who often portray the moment with greater restraint or distance.
+Gentileschi’s interpretation has therefore been discussed in relation to broader questions of gender representation in Baroque art, particularly the ways in which female figures are shown exercising control, strength, and agency.